Omvhare/Office_Employee-Mangement_system/README.md

 # Employee Management System - Django(Python)

-Employee Management System built in a Python Framework Django and PostgreSQL as Database.
+Employee Management System built in a Python Framework Django and SQLlite as Database.
 This webapp include the functionality like...

 1. Login / Registration (Admin, Employee)
 2. Add / Manage Employee (Admin)